-IMP ACT SOURCE wo OULD THE PROJECT: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or \boxtimes 3,6,70 telecommunications facilities, the construction or relocation of which could cause significant environmental effects? b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years 1, 3, 6,24b c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has inadequate capacity to serve the project's projected demand in addition to the provider's existing commitments? \boxtimes 1, 3,6,70 d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? \boxtimes 1, 3, 5,6 e) Be in non-compliance with federal, state, and local management and reduction statutes and regulations related to solid waste? \boxtimes 3,5, 6 a-e) Less Than Significant Impact.
-Potential future residences would require on-site wastewater treatment systems and new wells; electricity and would be provided by PG&E. The County Department of Environmental Health has reviewed soil and percolation tests submitted by the applicant and determined that a septic system is feasible in the areas identified for future residences.
+S. UTILITIES AND SERVICE SYSTEMS IMPACT WOULD THE PROJECT: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Require or result in the relocation or constructio expanded water, wastewater treatment or storr electric power, natural gas, or \boxtimes 3,6,70 telecommunications facilities, the construction or relocation of which could cause significant environmental effects? b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years \boxtimes 1, 3, 6,24b c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has inadequate capacity to serve the project's projected demand in addition to the provider's existing commitments? \boxtimes 1, 3,6,70 d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? \boxtimes 1, 3, 5,6 e) Be in non-compliance with federal, state, and local management and reduction statutes and regulations related to solid waste? \boxtimes 3,5, 6 a-e) Less Than Significant Impact.
+Potential future residences would require on-site wastewater treatment systems and new wells; electricity would be provided by PG&E. The County Department of Environmental Health has reviewed soil and percolation tests submitted by the applicant and determined that a septic system is feasible on each lot.
 Stormwater would be retained on site.
 Therefore, no expansion of utilities would be required.
-Construction wastes associated with demolition of the existing residence and construction of a new residence would be minor and would not exceed the capacity of existing solid waste disposal facilities.
+Construction wastes associated with construction of new residences on each parcel would be minor and would not exceed the capacity of existing solid waste disposal facilities.